-His tea shop was reputable, of course, selling only those beverages sanctioned by the House of Cards, paying all the necessary taxes, and so forth.
+His tea shop was reputable, of course, selling only those beverages sanctioned by the House of Cards, paying all the necessary exorbitant taxes, and so forth.
 But that was just a small piece of the business.
 Most of his trading went on in the back rooms of the shop, with those who knew how to ask and what to ask for.
 He sold contraband teas – those taken from oysters kept by private owners or tea rings.
-It was illegal to drain an oyster for any purpose.
-Only teas from the palace were sanctioned.
-But that made very little difference, as the Suits were notoriously incompetent, and as long as the Cards weren't losing too much money they were willing to look the other way.
-It was still a dangerous business, though, especially if you let people trample all over you.
-Hatter never let anybody get away with that.

-Which was why he was headed downcity now.
+Fortunately, Hatter was not the type to let trampling go unchallenged, which was why he was headed downcity now.
 He had a few deliveries to make, and then planned on paying a certain tightfisted weasel of a client a visit.
 Hatter had a reputation and a sledgehammer hand, both remnants from his days in the Queen's employ.
-That was behind him now, of course, but the talents he had acquired still served him well.
+That was behind him now, of course, but the talents he had acquired still came in handy.

-Two hours later, he was at a pawn shop in the center of the city.
+Two hours later, he was at a pawn shop in the heart of the city.
 It was dark and musty along this stretch of the water.
-It didn't see a lot of traffic, or sunlight, and the canal was clouded with muck.
+It didn't see a lot of traffic, or sunlight for that matter, and the canal was clouded with muck.
 And the smell.
 Hatter did not care for the smell at all.

 The shop itself was brightly lit – not cheerfully or tastefully, but definitely brightly.
-Hatter stood in the open doorway, and the shop stretched below him down a short flight of stairs.
-It was circular, and a long counter ran along the wall, with goods displayed on shelves behind in.
+Hatter stepped through the open doorway and popped down a short flight of stairs into the shop.
+It was circular, and a long counter ran along the wall, with goods displayed on shelves behind it.
 There were a few racks in the middle of the room with dried food goods and old rusted cans of ointment.
 Trickles of humidity clung to the ceiling, and the steel floor looked ready to cave in.
 The whole place was decrepit, an old relic in an old, poor neighborhood.
-But Hatter knew that the owner, Ricky, was anything but poor.
-He was ugly as sin, and not very bright, but definitely not poor.

 He twirled his hat off his head casually.
-"Yeh.
+"Yeah.
 Is Ricky around?"

 She shook her head abruptly.
 "No. He's been gone all day."